ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

   which can make it easier for them to suggest improvements and/or identify limitations.
 Further, the specification can help multiple contributors align on a consensus change to the algorithm.
-- A specification that is accessible to anyone circumvents the issue that some implementors may be unable to read open source reference implementations due to the constraints of some open source licenses.
+- A specification that is accessible to anyone, can circumvent the issue that some implementors may be unable to read open source reference implementations due to the constraints of some open source licenses.